 In conjunction with Redhawk's acquisition of mining claims from Freeport, Redhawk entered into a promissory note.
 The promissory note with the principal amount of US\$1,525,594 is repayable over 11 years and bears interest at 5% per annum.
 On May 30, 2018, Redhawk entered into an amendment to the Fourth Workout Agreement with Freeport.
 The substance of the amended agreement is a conversion of interest and principal owing to Freeport into production decision royalty payments.
 The total will be US\$3,000,000 paid in six equal annual instalments of US\$500,000 per annum.
 The payments are contingent upon Redhawk or successors achieving a defined commercial production of minerals.
-As a result of this amendment, no liabilities in connection with this promissory note has been recorded as at December 31, 2019 and 2018.
+As a result of this amendment, no liabilities in connection with this promissory note has been recorded as at December 31, 2020 and 2019.

 iv) Morgan Agreements - In December 2012, Redhawk acquired patented land from two unrelated parties for total consideration of US\$1.2 million.
-As at December 31, 2019, Redhawk is required to pay \$64,940 (US\$50,000) in 2020 (2018 - \$68,210 (US\$50,000)).
+Redhawk is required to pay \$63,660 (US\$50,000) in 2020 (2019 - \$64,940 (US\$50,000)).
+As at December 31, 2020, the outstanding balance related to this obligation was \$63,660 which was paid in March 2021.